rikkimax/twp-d/manuscript/content/structsAndUnions/structs.md

 **Previous theory:**

 Structs like primitive types, are declared using the ``type name;`` syntax.
-However for initialisation there is special usage.
+However for initialization there is special usage.
 Specifically in the format of ``type(arguments)``.
 Where the arguments must match one of the constructors or if none are defined the order for the defined variable types.
 Structs encapsulate functions called methods.
 There first argument is the instance of the struct.
 Which is referred to as *this*.
 The instance variable *this* is implicit when you call.
 There is no requirement to pass it explicitly as if it was a free-function.
 Free-functions are another name for functions that do not belong to a struct/union/class.